 - a ticket (usually in an amount of $237), and

-- one point on his/her DMV driving record.
+- one point on your DMV driving record.

-If a motorist gets a certain amount of points within a 1-, 2- or 3-year period, the DMV can:
+If you get a certain amount of points within a 1-, 2- or 3-year period, the DMV can:

-4. What if a driver fails to show up in court for a traffic ticket?
+4. What if I fail to show up in court for a traffic ticket?

-When a person is issued a traffic ticket in California, he/she has to sign a written promise to appear in court.
+When you are issued a traffic ticket in California, you have to sign a written promise to appear in court.

-If the party willfully fails to appear as promised, he/she violates VC 40508.4
+If you willfully fail to appear as promised, you violate VC 40508.4

 A violation of this law is charged as a misdemeanor.
 The penalties are: